mathis-arnal/workshop-reproducible-research/docs/pages/metagenomic/01-background-metadata.md

----
-title: "Starting a Metagenomics Project"
+# Starting a Metagenomics Project

+!!! info "Lesson overview"
-teaching: 15
+    **Teaching:** 15 min
-exercises: 15
+    **Exercises:** 15 min

-questions:
+    **Questions**
-- "How do you plan a metagenomics experiment?"
+    - How do you plan a metagenomics experiment?
-- "How does a metagenomics project look like?"
+    - How does a metagenomics project look like?

-objectives:
+    **Objectives**
-- "Learn the differences between shotgun and metabarcoding (amplicon metagenomics) techniques."
+    - Learn the differences between shotgun and metabarcoding (amplicon metagenomics) techniques.
-- "Understand the importance of metadata."
+    - Understand the importance of metadata.
-- "Familiarize yourself with the Cuatro Ciénegas experiment."
+    - Familiarize yourself with the Cuatro Ciénegas experiment.
-keypoints:
-- "Shotgun metagenomics can be used for taxonomic and functional studies."
-- "Metabarcoding can be used for taxonomic studies."
-- "Collecting metadata beforehand is fundamental for downstream analysis."
-- "We will use data from a Cuatro Ciénegas project to learn about shotgun metagenomics."
----

 ## Metagenomics
 Metagenomes are collections of genomic